EV Range and Battery

 • Install regular software updates as they become available from the manufacturer.

-The Subaru Solterra, our first all-electric offering, is as much an SUV as it is an EV, making it an exciting, adventure-ready companion for anyone looking to reduce their carbon footprint without sacrificing the rugged handling capabilities Subaru is known for.
+The Subaru Solterra, our first all-electric offering, and the upcoming Trailseeker EV are made to be an exciting, adventure-ready companion for anyone that wants to reduce their carbon footprint without sacrificing the rugged capabilities Subaru is known for.